shangqilu/shangqilu.github.io/_pages/about.md

 - Shangqi Lu, Wim Martens, Matthias Niewerth, and Yufei Tao. **Optimal Algorithms for Multiway Search on Partial Orders.
 Proceedings of the 41st ACM Symposium on Principles of Database Systems (PODS), pages 175-187, 2022.
 - Shangqi Lu and Yufei Tao. **Towards Optimal Dynamic Indexes for Approximate (and Exact) Triangle Counting.
 Proceedings of the 24th International Conference on Database Theory (ICDT), pages 6:1-6:23, 2021.
 - Yufei Tao and **Shangqi Lu.** From Online to Non-i.i.d.
 Batch Learning.
 Proceedings of the 26th ACM International Conference On Knowledge Discovery and Data Mining (SIGKDD), pages 328-337, 2020.

-### Supervision

-I believe in supervising a very small number of PhD students simultaneously.
-Currently, there is a PhD opening for Spring 2025.
-Applications for the Fall 2025 intake are also open.
-Applicants may contact me through email (including a detailed transcript and a CV) and submit their application via the HKUST Online Application System.

 ### Awards